annatvali/ecommerce-app/README.md

 Runs Jest tests with coverage reporting.

 `test:watch`
-Runs Jest tests in watch mode.
+Runs Jest tests with coverage reporting in watch mode.

 `dev`
-Starts the Vite development server.
+Starts the Next.js development server.

 `build`
-Builds the application using Vite.
+Builds the application using Next.js.

-`serve`
-Starts a static server using the serve package to serve the built application files from the dist directory.

-`preview`
+`start`
-Starts the Vite preview server.
+Starts the Next.js application.

 `lint`
 Runs ESLint with the configured rules and plugins.